Want to get your students excited about reading in the target language?

 - Read books out loud to practice pronunciation.
 Student pronunciation improves dramatically when they read aloud.

 - Have advanced students read books to younger students.
-They can practice reading out loud using animated voices, use props to explain the meaning of certain key words in the story, and teach students gestures for common words.
+They can practice reading out loud using animated voices.
+Use props to explain the meaning of certain keywords and teach students gestures for common words.
 When younger students hear the common words, they can do the gestures as well.
 Have the advanced students practice a few times before they read.

 - In groups, have students pick a story, learn the lines, and act out the parts.
-If it’s a longer story, have them write a summary of the important parts and lines and then act them out with props.
+If it’s a longer story, have them write a summary of the important parts and lines.
+Then act them out with props.

 - Keep reading charts.
 Every time a student finishes a book, they get to put a star, a sticker, or color in a box.
 Offer small prizes when they finish a certain number of books.
 Post it for all to see, so students encourage each other to read more.

-Hope these ideas help to foster a fun reading environment in your classroom.
-I’d love to hear other ways that you use books in the target language and would be excited to give great ideas a shout-out in this blog post.
-Email me at: email@example.com with your suggestions.
+Hope these ideas for how to create a reading library help foster a fun reading environment in class.
+I’d love to hear other ways you use books in the target language!